ickk/steady_vec/README.md

   expensive.
 You can use a `Box<SteadyVec<T>>` instead, but that requires an extra indirection for every access.

-Since `SteadyVec` guarantees that elements will not move when growing, it may be a useful primitive for certain datastructures design for concurrent access.
+Since `SteadyVec` guarantees that elements will not *move* when growing, it may be a useful primitive for certain datastructures designed for concurrent access.

 Future work